 In case you’re unfamiliar with the term, boondocking is defined as wilderness, dispersed or primitive camping in the “boondocks” without water, sewer, and electrical hookups.
 If you’ve camped exclusively at campgrounds and RV parks in the past, then you’ll need to train yourself on this new and exciting way of camping.
 Unlike before, you’ll need to depend solely on the holding tanks and equipment found in your truck camper.
 This means you’ll not only need to rely on your camper’s 12 volt battery system for all of your electrical power, but also on your camper’s fresh water holding tank for your potable water, and on your camper’s propane system to run your refrigerator, furnace, and cooktop.
 This also means you won’t be able to take “Hollywood showers” or leave the lights on when they’re not being used.
 You can certainly do these things, of course, but you’ll quickly run out of fresh water and rapidly drain your 12 volt batteries.

-In an effort to avoid boondocking mistake’s like these and others from happening, I present these nine, easily learned tips and tricks.
+In an effort to avoid boondocking mistake’s like these and others from happening, we present these nine, easily learned tips and tricks.
 This article is intended for newbies, but experienced boondockers can benefit from the principles and tips taught in this article as well.
-So without further adieu, here are 9 Boondocking Tips and Tricks for those who want to get off-grid:
+So without further adieu, here are the top 9 boondocking tips and tricks for those who want to get off-grid:

 1. Know Where to Boondock